The operating system underneath every CAM firm and every self-managed HOA.

 - Caution: full-stack platforms that are strong in one layer and weak in another.

-The non-negotiable layer.
-Every CAM firm runs HOA accounting software — the only question is whether it integrates with everything else or sits in a silo your team reconciles by hand each month.
+The foundation layer.
+Every CAM firm runs accounting software — the only question is whether it integrates with everything else or sits in a silo your team reconciles by hand each month.
+Dues billing, AR/AP, bank rec, reserve and fund accounting, audit-ready trial balances, 1099s, lockbox integration.

-Mass communication, work order intake, ARC submissions, violation tracking.
-Often bundled with the accounting platform — sometimes a standalone — usually the source of every "why didn’t anyone tell us?" complaint.
+Mass communication, work order intake, ARC submissions, violation tracking, community calendars, e-voting.
+Usually bundled into the accounting platform — and usually the source of every "why didn’t anyone tell us?" complaint.

-Site inspections, vendor bid tracking, preventive maintenance schedules, and the photo evidence that proves the manager was there.
-The layer most underbuilt in the typical CAM stack.
+Site inspections (ideally offline-capable on a phone), vendor bid tracking, COI tracking, preventive maintenance schedules, and the photo evidence that proves the manager was actually there.
+The layer most underbuilt in the typical CAM stack — and the one Smartwebs originally won on with its "3 clicks and a pic" field workflow.

-CC&Rs, bylaws, meeting minutes, ballot logic, and the retention rules that get firms sued when they’re ignored.
-Frequently bundled into board portals, occasionally standalone.
+CC&Rs, bylaws, meeting minutes, ballot logic, proxy tracking, and the retention rules that get firms sued when they’re ignored.
+Nearly always a module inside the all-in-one platform; standalone e-voting tools sometimes get bolted on for contested elections.

 Single-vendor systems covering accounting, portal, communication, documents, and operations.
+This is where the real competition is — the two clear market leaders for professional CAM firms are Vantaca and CINC Systems, with FRONTSTEPS, Enumerate, and AppFolio Property Manager rounding out the mid-market tier.
 Easier to buy.
 Harder to leave.
-Quality varies wildly module-by-module — the accounting can be excellent and the portal can feel like it shipped in 2014.
+Quality varies module-by-module — the accounting can be excellent and the portal can feel like it shipped in 2014.

 The nine features that actually decide renewal.